elyziumayo/Arch-dotfiles/README.md

-### My Arch + Artix Dotfiles

-Welcome to my personal dotfiles repository!
-This is a showcase of my Linux setup, which is primarily based on Arch Linux or Artix with Hyprland as the Wayland compositor.
-I use a combination of tools to create an efficient and visually appealing desktop environment.
-### System Overview

-    Operating System: Arch Linux / Artix
-    Compositor: Hyprland (Wayland)
-    File Manager: Thunar
-    Application Launcher: Rofi
-    System Bar: Waybar
-    Screen Locker: Hyprlock

-Key Features of My Setup

-    Hyprland: A dynamic Wayland compositor, highly customizable to create a lightweight, efficient workspace.
-My configuration includes custom keybindings, workspace management, and window behaviors.

-    Rofi: A powerful application launcher.
-I’ve customized it to provide a slick, minimal interface with dynamic theming and keybinding support for launching apps and switching windows.

-    Thunar: A simple yet effective file manager with minimal layout.
-I've set it up for quick navigation and easy file handling, with bookmarks for my most-used directories.

-    Waybar: My system status bar, providing information about CPU, memory, battery, and time.
-The Waybar is customized to look clean and functional with modules tailored for my needs.

-    Hyprlock: A simple and effective screen locker for Hyprland, integrated seamlessly into my environment.
-It provides a quick way to lock the screen and protect my session.

-### Customization Highlights

-    Keybindings: I've created custom keybindings for launching applications, switching workspaces, and controlling window layouts.

-    Aesthetics: Everything is styled with a minimal, clean design.
-The focus is on productivity with a smooth, lightweight feel.

-    Performance: The entire setup is designed to be fast and responsive, making use of the power of Arch and Artix while minimizing bloat.

-### Tools & Software

-    Hyprland: A modern Wayland compositor that supports dynamic window management and smooth performance.
-    Rofi: A highly customizable launcher and window switcher, which has become an essential part of my workflow.
-    Thunar: A lightweight, fast file manager with a clean UI.
-    Waybar: A system status bar that shows the most important information in a minimalistic way.
-    Hyprlock: A simple screen locker with a focus on speed and integration.

-## Feel free to browse the configurations in the respective folders, which are organized as follows:

-    .config/hyprland/
-    .config/rofi/
-    .config/thunar/
-    .config/waybar/
-    .config/hyprlock/
+### 🌌 My Arch + Artix Dotfiles 🚀

+Welcome to my personal dotfiles repository! 🎉 This is a showcase of my Arch Linux / Artix setup, designed for a smooth, efficient, and visually appealing experience.
+My environment is powered by Hyprland (Wayland compositor) and features a range of tools like Rofi, Thunar, Waybar, and Hyprlock.
+### 🖥️ System Overview

+Operating System: Arch Linux / Artix 🐧
+Compositor: Hyprland (Wayland) 🌿
+File Manager: Thunar 📂
+Application Launcher: Rofi 🎯
+System Bar: Waybar 📊
+Screen Locker: Hyprlock 🔒

+### 🔧 Key Features of My Setup
+## 🌱 Hyprland - My Wayland Compositor

+A modern, dynamic Wayland compositor built for performance and efficiency.
+Fully customizable, with personalized keybindings, workspace management, and window behaviors to suit my workflow. 🖱️

+## 🎯 Rofi - The Ultimate Application Launcher

+Rofi is my go-to for launching apps and switching between windows.
+I've customized the appearance and layout to keep it minimal yet functional. 📱 Smooth, fast, and responsive with support for dynamic theming.

+## 📂 Thunar - File Management Made Simple

+A lightweight file manager with a clean and intuitive UI.
+Configured with bookmarks for my most-used directories and custom keyboard shortcuts for quick navigation. ⚡

+## 📊 Waybar - System Status at a Glance

+A minimal system bar to display important info like CPU, memory, battery, and time. ⏰ Fully customizable, with modules for performance metrics, media controls, and more. 💾

+## 🔒 Hyprlock - Locking My Screen with Style

+A simple yet powerful screen locker for Hyprland.
+Easy to activate with a custom background and smooth animations. 🛡️

+## 🎨 Customization Highlights

+Keybindings: Custom keybindings for app launching, window switching, workspace management, and more. 🔑 Aesthetic Design: Everything is designed with a minimal and sleek appearance, focusing on productivity without distractions. ✨
+Performance: The setup is lightweight, blazing-fast, and perfect for my high-productivity workflow. ⚡

+🛠️ Tools & Software

+Hyprland: A powerful and customizable Wayland compositor designed for modern desktops. 🌍
+Rofi: The application launcher and window switcher, offering dynamic theming and a clean interface. 🎨
+Thunar: A fast, minimalist file manager for managing files with ease. 📁
+Waybar: My system status bar, with modules to track important system metrics. 📉
+Hyprlock: A screen locker that integrates seamlessly with Hyprland. 🔐

+📁 Folder Structure

+You can explore my dotfiles setup in the following directories:

+.config/hyprland/ – Hyprland config 📜
+.config/rofi/ – Rofi configuration ⚙️
+.config/thunar/ – Thunar settings 🗂️
+.config/waybar/ – Waybar modules 📑
+.config/hyprlock/ – Hyprlock config 🔑